 Q: How does the work culture differ from home?
-Do you have any tips for expats doing business in the city/country?
+Do you have any tips for expats doing business in Portugal?

 A: It seems to be a lot more relaxed, and many businesses don't seem to have caught on to the idea of the internet.

 Q: Is there any other advice you would like to offer new expat arrivals?

 A: The same as everyone else says but hardly one does: learn the language.
 Despite the fact that most younger Portuguese people speak fluent English, not speaking Portuguese will make some transactions and social interaction difficult.
 Without the language you will always be an outsider.

 ~Interviewed April 2016